docker-birmingham/ground-up-hackday2019/README.md

 #### CockroachDB

-You'll need to orchestrate either a single CockroachDB node or if you're feeling adventurous, a clsuter!
+You'll need to orchestrate either a single CockroachDB node or if you're feeling adventurous, a cluster!
 There are some instructions which can be followed on the CockroachDB site [here](https://www.cockroachlabs.com/docs/stable/start-a-local-cluster-in-docker.html).

 The best approach for this is to create a docker-compose file which will orchestrate the service.
 Mapping the